LucaSpanedda/Digital_Filters_in_Faust/README.md

 ```
 These last two programs produce the same result.

-### Some Methods for Implementing Recursive Circuits in the Faust Language
+### Methods for Implementing Recursive Circuits in the Faust Language

-Now we will illustrate 3 main methods for Implementing Recursive Circuits in the Faust Language:
+Now we will illustrate three main methods for Implementing Recursive Circuits in FAUST Language:

 - Writing the code line with internal recursion: